joelbaldapan/worderly/README.md

 💡 **The wizard selection screen shows details on their starting lives, combo requirements and descriptions!**

 <a id="leaderboards"></a>
-### 🏆 Leaderboards
+### 🏆 Winning Streak Leaderboard

-Want to see how your wizarding word skills stack up?
-The Leaderboard tracks the mightiest scores achieved in Worderly Place!
+See how your wizarding consistency stacks up!
+The Winning Streak Leaderboard tracks the longest chains of consecutive game victories achieved in Worderly Place.

-* **Exclusive to Heart Points Mode:** The leaderboard feature is only active when you play the **💖 Heart Points** mode.
-Your scores from "No Heart Points" mode are not recorded.
+* **Active in All Modes:** The winning streak leaderboard is active when you play with a named player in both **💖 Heart Points Mode** and **🔴 No Heart Points Mode**.
-* **Automatic Score Saving:** When you finish a game in Heart Points mode, your final score (earned by revealing letters) and the player name you entered are automatically saved to the high score list.
+    * In Heart Points mode, you provide a name, which is reused if your streak continues.
+    * In No Heart Points mode, you are asked for a name once at the beginning of your session, and this name is used for tracking your streaks during that session.
+* **Automatic Streak Saving:** When a winning streak ends (e.g., due to a loss, or by exiting Heart Points mode while on a streak, or if the game is interrupted via Ctrl+C with an active streak), your player name, the number of consecutive wins (Streak Count), and the total points accumulated *during that specific streak* are automatically recorded.
-* **Viewing the Top 10:** You can check the current high scores in two ways:
+* **Viewing the Top Streaks:** You can check the current top streaks in two ways:
-    1. Select the **"Check Leaderboards"** option from the main menu in Heart Points mode.
+    1. Select the **"Check Leaderboards"** option from the main menu (when in Heart Points mode).
-    2. The leaderboard will also typically be displayed automatically right after you finish a game and before you return to the main menu.
+    2. The leaderboard is also displayed automatically after *every* game finishes (in both HP and NHP modes), before you proceed to the next action (main menu for HP, next puzzle for NHP).
-* **What's Shown:** The leaderboard displays the **Top 10 highest scores** achieved so far.
-It shows each player's Rank (from 1st to 10th), their Name, and their Score, sorted from highest to lowest.
+* **What's Shown:** The leaderboard displays the **Top 10 winning streaks** achieved so far.
+It shows each player's Rank, their Name, their Streak Count, and the Total Points earned during that streak.
+Entries are sorted primarily by the longest streak in descending order, and secondarily by the highest total points in streak for any ties.

 <p align="center">
 <img src="https://github.com/joelbaldapan/worderly/blob/main/documentation_images/leaderboard_sample2.png?raw=true" width="75%">